Summary: To maximize physical therapy billing for reimbursement in 2025, providers should focus on the following strategies:

 Understanding the Reimbursement Landscape for Physical Therapy

 Physical therapy has experienced a notable decline in service reimbursement over the past decade.
-PT reimbursement depends on several factors including the insurance type, services provided, the setting PT is provided, and annual changes by payer sources.
+PT reimbursement depends on several factors, including the insurance type, services provided, the setting PT is provided, and annual changes by payer sources.

 The Centers for Medicare & Medicaid Services (CMS) recently announced its Medicare Physician Fee Schedule (MPFS) in a proposed rule for 2025.
-This annual report will reduce the payment rates by 2.93% compared to 2024 reimbursement rates.
+This annual report will reduce the payment rates by 2.93% compared to the 2024 reimbursement rates.
 Reports indicate that between 2019 and 2024, healthcare providers experienced approximately a 10% reduction in PFS rates.

 Commercial or private insurance companies have different rules regarding billing and coding for physical therapy services.
-Insurance companies such as United Healthcare and Cigna offer therapy coverage but may cap visit numbers, or require a co-payment or other additional payment from the patient.
+Insurance companies such as United Healthcare and Cigna offer therapy coverage, but may cap visit numbers, or require a co-payment or other additional payment from the patient.
 These can affect the projected payment expected per episode of care.

 Key Factors Influencing Physical Therapy Reimbursement Rates